 If you use Microsoft password reset you may know it as password.derby.ac.uk this will reset the password on your Microsoft Account but your Local account on the Mac wont receive that password change and can potentially lock you out of your Mac.

-How do i use Jamf connect to change my password
+How do I use Jamf connect to change my password

 - Locate the Jamf Connect Menu Bar Icon: Find the Jamf Connect icon in your Mac's menu bar.